 Association of Zoos and Aquariums – AZA

 While the reciprocity with zoos isn’t 100% free, distant zoos will give either 25% of 50% off of the full price ticket.
 Our family lives at the zoo, and we definitely get our membership’s worth of visits out of this investment.
 Hint: sometimes zoos are listed under garden memberships so check out other lists too!

 Wild Kratts + Zoo = more animal knowledge than you could ever find elsewhere 🙂

 I tried to go without a zoo membership once.
 It lasted six months.

 When I realized how much my kids enjoy walking around the Atlanta Botanical Garden and did the math, it just made sense.
 The year of Covid seemed like a good time to spend more time exploring new outdoor locations.
 Since we have bought it, gardens around the country have been explored.
 It’s been a great addition to my reciprocity arsenal and brings with it some awesome outdoor adventures with the cost fully covered with my membership.

 We have been able to travel all around the US and get in to so many botanical gardens for free.
 It’s been a great investment!

-With the purchase of our membership to the Carlos Museum in downtown Atlanta, we got to add NARM to our list of reciprocates.
-With full admission price covered by the membership, we’ve been able to go to many history and art museums around the United States.
+With the purchase of our membership to the Carlos Museum in downtown Atlanta, we got to add North America Reciprocal Museum (NARM) to our list of reciprocal museum programs.
+With full admission price covered by the one family membership, we’ve been able to go to many history and art museums around the United States.
 If you’re looking to see if there is a NARM museum near you, the NARM association list shows a map of involved organizations.
-There are more than 1000 art galleries and historical museums and gardens on the list to explore.
+There are more than 1000 art galleries, historical museums, and gardens on the NARM reciprocal list to explore.
 If you’re looking for a membership with a great reciprocity, this is the one to get!